ijimoh200/MPC-for-6DoF-AUVs/Chapter5_LPVMPC2/README.md

 The MATLAB code validates the control algorithm using the Naminow-D AUV and compares its performance with the delta input form algorithm for Case 1, which considered integrated trajectory tracking and dynamic positioning control of the AUV.

+The following are the input and output variables of the function **LPVMPC2** that implements the velocity form MPC for integrated trajectory tracking and dynamic positioning:
 ```markdown
 Input:
       eta_ini - Initial position vector of the AUV